What is Jumper's Knee?

 - Stiffness: After extended periods of rest or inactivity, the knee may feel tight and stiff.

-- Weakness: The affected leg may become weak due to the jumper's knee, which could impair sports performance.
+- Weakness: The affected leg may become weak due to jumper's knee, potentially impairing sports performance.

-- Restricted range of motion: It may be difficult to execute some tasks, such as running and jumping, due to a limited range of motion in the knee joint.
+- Restricted range of motion: It may be difficult to perform tasks such as running and jumping due to limited knee joint mobility.

 - Popping or cracking noises: When moving, some patients with jumper's knee may hear pops or cracks in their knee.

-It is important to remember that the degree of inflammation or injury might affect how severe the symptoms are.
-It's critical to get medical attention if you encounter any of these symptoms in order to identify the underlying reason and the best course of action.
+The degree of inflammation or injury might affect how severe the symptoms are.
+It's critical to seek medical attention if you experience any of these symptoms to identify the underlying cause and determine the best course of action.

 Treatment

-- Rest: In order to help the injured tendon heal, it is imperative that the affected knee be rested.
+- Rest: To help the injured tendon heal, it is imperative that the affected knee be rested.
 Steer clear of activities that make your knee discomfort worse or strain it excessively.

-- Ice therapy: Using ice on the injured region might help lessen discomfort and swelling.
-Apply ice to the knee for fifteen to twenty minutes many times a day, using an ice pack or wrapping ice in a piece of cloth.
+- Ice therapy: Applying ice to the injured area may help reduce discomfort and swelling.
+Apply ice to the knee for 15 to 20 minutes several times a day, using an ice pack or wrapping ice in a cloth.

 - Physical therapy: To strengthen the knee's surrounding muscles, increase range of motion, and encourage healing, a physical therapist might offer specific exercises and procedures.
-They might also employ techniques like electrical stimulation or ultrasonography.
+They might also use techniques such as electrical stimulation or ultrasonography.

 - Patellar tendon strap: By offering support and lessening strain on the tendon during movement, a patellar tendon strap or knee brace can help reduce pain.